-International Mathematical Union (IMU) Breakout Graduate Fellowship Program 2020 (Up to USD $10,000)
+International Mathematical Union (IMU) Breakout Graduate Fellowship Program 2021

 It is the hope of the donors, the IMU and FIMU that the fellowship helps educate the next generation of mathematicians and hopefully results in extended benefits to the home countries of those chosen for the fellowships.

-The fellowship can cover the entire period of the doctoral program up to four years of the student (nominee).
-The following costs up to a maximum of USD $10,000 per year can be covered by the grant:
+The fellowship can cover the entire period of the doctoral program up to four years of the student.
+The following costs up to a maximum of USD $10,000 per year can be covered by the grant.

-- The nominee must be a resident and a citizen of a developing country
+- The student must be resident and a citizen of a developing country

 - The student must either

-- Be pre-accepted to join a doctoral program in the first academic year after the time of selection in a university or research institution which is based on a developing country.
-OR
+- be pre-accepted to join a doctoral program in the first academic year after the time of selection in a university or research institution which is based in a developing country or

-- Already be enrolled in a doctoral program in a university or research institution which is based on a developing country
+- already be enrolled in a doctoral program in a university or research institution which is based in a developing country

 - There is no age limit for the student.